 |01 Oct 23||Rio Ave ||-|| Moreirense|

 |07 Oct 23||Braga ||-|| Rio Ave|

-Founded in 1939, it currently plays in the Primeira Liga, Portugal's top-tier division of professional football.
-It plays its home games at Estádio do Rio Ave FC, also known as Estádio dos Arcos.
-Built in 1985, "Estádio do Rio Ave FC" seats approximately 12,815 people and is a multi-sports venue, although it is used mainly for Rio Ave's football matches.
+Founded in 1939, they play their home matches at Estádio do Rio Ave, also known as the Estádio dos Arcos.
+Built in 1985, the current stadium seats approximately 12,815 people and is a multi-sports venue, although it is used mainly for Rio Ave's football matches.

 | || || |